 Do you have sensitive gums?
 When you brush and floss your teeth, do you experience bleeding gums?
 You may be at risk of developing gum disease or periodontitis.
 Gum disease begins as gum inflammation or gingivitis, as harmful bacteria called plaque build up on the gum tissue.
 Routine dental care plays a key role in minimizing your risk for gum disease.

-While we can easily reverse gingivitis, it can be more difficult to treat gum disease in later stages.
+While we can easily reverse gingivitis, treating gum disease in later stages can be more difficult.
 Dr. Rita Tempel offers screening for gum disease and periodontal therapy treatment in Gettysburg, PA, to prevent the spread of infection and restore the smile.

 Signs of Gum Disease